Constraining coronal heating: employing Bayesian analysis techniques to improve the determination of solar atmospheric plasma parameters: Application of Observations

 \subsection{Ugarte-Urra Dataset}

-Using spectral line ratio diagnostic techniques employed upon SOHO/CDS observations, \inlinecite{ugarte2005} determined the electron density along an off-limb coronal loop (see Figure 1 in \opencite{ugarte2005} for the specific CDS observation).
+\inlinecite{ugarte2005} examine SOHO CDS and EIT observations of a loop visible system on April 6, 1998 above the North-East limb at a latitude of $\sim 48^{\circ}$.
+The loop was visible in the hottest lines of the dataset, \emph{i.e.} Fe XVI 360.76 \AA\ ($\log(T) \sim 6.4$ K), Si XII 520.67 \AA\ and Fe XIV 334.17 \AA\ ($\log(T) \sim 6.3$ K).
+For cooler lines, \emph{i.e.} $\log(T) \le 6.2$ K, the apex is fainter and footpoints are more prominent.
+They also used spectral line ratio diagnostic techniques to determine the electron density along this off-limb coronal loop (see Figure 1 in \opencite{ugarte2005} for the specific CDS observation).

 Those authors used a 1D hydrostatic model similar to the one utilised in this paper to generate theoretical density profiles for comparison with the observations.
 Using a minimum chi-squared analysis, they concluded that the best fit, minimum chi-squared case resulted from a heating function that was weighted preferentially towards the loop base (see Figure 8 in \opencite{ugarte2005}).
-This density profile is reanalysed here but now the model comparison step is undertaken using the Bayesian analysis method outlined in Section \ref{Model Comparison}.
+This density profile is reanalyzed here but now the model comparison step is undertaken using the Bayesian analysis method outlined in Section \ref{Model Comparison}.